Funding Initiative Aims to Develop New CX Tools and Insights

 - How do “micro-experiences” come together to form customers’ overall impressions?

 “MSI-supported research seeks to move the needle on significant marketing problems and offer real guidance to marketers,” said Research Director Ross Rizley.
 “With that in mind, we would welcome members’ input on the initiative and the critical questions that funded proposals should address.”
-(A full description of the initiative can be found here.)

 The new initiative is part of a stream of MSI activities focusing on “Understanding customers and the customer experience,” selected by MSI’s 70+ member companies as a top concern in 2014-2016 research priority-setting process.
 Other activities include the Frontiers of Marketing conference, the November Trustees Meeting, and a number of new working papers.